MaciejWorwa/WFRP_2ed_Battle/README.md

 ## Covering Areas

 This feature is accessible from the main menu.
 It allows you to hide or reveal parts of the map.
 To use it, activate the appropriate button, then either click on specific tiles or drag the mouse across the grid.
-You can toggle this mode on or off by pressing **Ctrl+Q**.
+You can toggle this mode on or off by pressing **Ctrl+W**.

 Additionally you can use the **right mouse button (RMB)** to number covered tiles.
 The functionality works as follows: